harvard-nrg/yaxil/docs/index.rst

     sess.download('MR_SESSION_LABEL', scans['anat'], out_dir='./dicomz')

 Huzzah!
-There are many more functions for accessing your scan metadata, experiment metadata, subject metadata, and every documented function contains examples.
+There are many more functions for accessing your scan metadata, experiment metadata, subject metadata, and more.
+Every documented function contains a example usage.

 The API Documentation / Guide
 -----------------------------